ucsb-cs148/w25/_lectures/lect10.md

 # Today: Work in Breakout Groups
 * Standup
-* Work on new features and on unit testing requirement, AI COding, and review responses for [lab05](https://ucsb-cs148.github.io/w24/lab/lab05/).
+* Work on new features and on unit testing requirement, AI Coding, and review responses for [lab05](https://ucsb-cs148.github.io/w24/lab/lab05/).
 Discuss best testing frameworks/strategies based on what your team members found out.
 Plan Retrospective!